jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 event-based.
 There are no event names separate from the methods which add the listeners and there are no event objects, preferring to pass the content directly.
-The names used to add the events (done, fail) are also generic, used for any asynchronous requests which may fail.
+The names used to add the events (done, fail) are also generic, used for all asynchronous requests.
+The methods are chainable which allows several listeners to be added in one statement.

 By method overloading, if the request requires more information than the parameter to `jQuery.ajax` may be an object.
 This pattern of accepting